tngo0508/tngo0508.github.io/_posts/2026-09-14-create-dotnet-10-mvc-api-solution-template.md

 using Company.App.Data;
 using Company.App.Shared.Constants;

-// Bootstrap Serilog early to catch startup errors Log.Logger = new LoggerConfiguration()
+// 1.
+Bootstrap early logging to capture any startup or DI registration failures Log.Logger = new LoggerConfiguration()
     .WriteTo.Console()
     .CreateBootstrapLogger();